-33 Submissions dated 18 May 2014.
+33Submissions dated 18 May 2014.

-information of the child including information provided by the child to Departmental staff.
-This information is not already known or available to the child's biological mother.
+Departmental staff.
+This information is not already known or available to the applicant's biological mother.

-- While I note that the applicant's mother is acting on behalf of her child in seeking the Category B information, the practical effect of disclosure of information in this matter is that the applicant's mother will access the information. - I am satisfied that the child can expect a right to privacy to some extent from his biological mother.
-Given the specific circumstances of this case, I do not consider that it would always be in the best interests of the child to provide any and all information about him to his biological mother. - I consider that the child is capable of understanding that a request for information has been made on his behalf by his biological mother and that disclosure of the relevant information will have an effect on the child's privacy.
-There is no evidence before me to suggest that the child has given consent for his biological mother to seek information on his behalf or expressed any interest in sharing the relevant information with his biological mother. - I consider that disclosure of the Category B information to the child's biological mother without the consent of the child would have a negative effect on the interests on the child as it would prejudice the privacy of that child. - I also note that the child has shared sensitive personal information during his years in care including his own personal opinions to the Department to assist the Department in its care for the child.
-I am satisfied that the disclosure of the Category B information in these circumstances will have a detrimental impact on the child's relationship with the Department and his willingness to provide information to the Department in the future.
+- 41. While I note that the applicant's mother is acting on behalf of her child in seeking the Category B information, the practical effect of disclosure of information in this matter is that the applicant's mother will access the information. - 42.
+Given the applicant will shortly be recognised as an adult under the law, 34 I am satisfied that she can expect a significant right to privacy from her biological mother.
+I consider that disclosure of the Category B information to the applicant's mother would have a significant impact on the applicant's right to privacy.
+I do not consider that it would be in the best interests of the 17 year old applicant to provide any and all information about her to her biological mother. - 43.
+While the applicant is of an age that she is capable of understanding that a request for information has been made on her behalf by her biological mother, there is no evidence before me to suggest that she has given consent for her biological mother to seek information on her behalf or expressed any interest in sharing the relevant information with her biological mother. - 44.
+I consider that disclosure of the Category B information to the applicant's biological mother without the consent of the applicant would have a negative effect on the interests of the applicant as it would prejudice her privacy. - 45.
+I also note that the applicant has shared sensitive personal information, including her own personal opinions, with the Department to assist the Department in its care for the applicant.
+I am satisfied that the disclosure of the Category B information in these circumstances will have a detrimental impact on the applicant's relationship with the Department and her willingness to provide information to the Department in the future.